ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/Mechanical/DataModel/MechanicalEnums/MeshWorkflow/ScopeDefinedByType.md

 # `ScopeDefinedByType`

+<a id="ansys.mechanical.stubs.v241.Ansys.Mechanical.DataModel.MechanicalEnums.MeshWorkflow.ScopeDefinedByType"></a>

 #### *class* ansys.mechanical.stubs.v241.Ansys.Mechanical.DataModel.MechanicalEnums.MeshWorkflow.ScopeDefinedByType

 Bases: [`enum.Enum`](https://docs.python.org/3/library/enum.html#enum.Enum)

-This enum is referenced in the ìControlî tree node and reflects how a scope is being defined.
+This enum is referenced in the ‚ÄúControl‚Äù tree node and reflects how a scope is being defined.
 Based on the type of a scope definition different rules are applied which define the applicable list of scope definitions to be used.

 <!-- !! processed by numpydoc !! -->